-The term "empowerment" as it relates to sex work is one very frequently misunderstood by folks outside of the industry.
+The term "empowerment" as it relates to sex work do folks outside of the industry very frequently misunderstand one?

 Empowerment is telling our stories, not letting others do it for us.

-Empowerment is having autonomy, safety, security, a voice.
+Empowerment is having autonomy, safety, security, and a voice.

 Empowerment is a global goal of sex worker orgs.

-Empowerment for folks outside of the sex industry is mistaken for 'pussy power' or some other such shite.
-Its simplified, misunderstood and turned into an attack against us, a mockery.
+Empowerment for folks outside of the sex industry is mistaken for 'pussy power' or some other such shit.
+It’s simplified, misunderstood and turned into an attack against us, a mockery.

 However we tell our stories we're damned if we do, damned if we don't.

-If we say "this doesn't exist, this researcher is bullshitting, it isn't like that at all" when we oppose to someone who looks in on us with patholgising eyes we are accused of glorifying.
-If we say "these are the issues and dangers we face" its like see!
+If we say, "this doesn't exist, this researcher is bullshitting, it isn't like that at all" when we oppose to someone who looks in on us with anthologizing eyes we are accused of glorifying.
+If we say, "these are the issues and dangers we face" its like see!
 Told you sex work was baaad!

-We are as old as history yet never have the opportunity to tell our stories, people prefer to listen to others ideas of who we are.
+We are as old as history yet never has the opportunity to tell our stories; people prefer to listen to others ideas of who we are.

 Every so often I come across a paper by Sheila Jeffries, an anti sex work 'feminist' from Melbourne who writes journal articles, presents papers, attends conferences and has even written books about the nefarious things that happen in sex work in Melbourne.
 She is an Associate Professor at Melbourne Uni.
-Pity its all bullshit that she spouts, but with the stigma so high, who (of us) is going to put ourselves in jeopardy by outing ourselves as workers?
-The risks are too great, even with the priviledges of living in a town where its legal.
-Oh shes also well known for sayig that lesbians who use dildos or engage in S&M are male identified, fucked up.
+Pity its all bullshit that she spouts, but with the stigma so high, who (of us) is going to put us in jeopardy by outing ourselves as workers?
+The risks are too great, even with the privileges of living in a town where it is legal.
+Oh she’s also well known for saying that lesbians who use dildos or engage in S&M are male identified, fucked up.
 Very anti-trans too.
 I hate her.
 You will find her quoted a fair bit by other feminists in sob story accounts of sex work.

-Apparently there's all theses brothels unwilling S&M submissive sex workers who get severely injured (she details branding and flaying in a manner reminiscent of bad sci-fi porn)...
-Hmm aside from the fact that pro-subs are the rarest of all sex workers and it is a field generally specialised by enthusiasts.
-And show me one person whose earned money from what she has portrayed as an everyday occurance in this town.
+Apparently there are all theses brothels unwilling S&M submissive sex workers who get severely injured (she details branding and flaying in a manner reminiscent of bad sci-fi porn)...
+Hmm aside from the fact that pro-subs are the rarest of all sex workers and it is a field generally specialized by enthusiasts.
+And show me one person whose earned money from what she has portrayed as an everyday occurrence in this town.

 And apparently 80% of sex workers have been raped.

-People like Mackinnon, Jeffries (et al) can write what they want, make a career out of their weird fanatsies and are held unaccountable.
+People like Mackinnon, Jeffries (et al) can write what they want, make a career out of their weird fantasies and are held unaccountable.

 They state time and time again that sex work harms our minds and is a result of being abused, "having no dignity or self worth".
 They peddle false stats.

-Get quoted and requoted and thrown back in our faces.
+Get quoted and requited and thrown back in our faces.